- Name the three macronutrients ad their main functions.

 The detox diet is based on the idea that the body benefits best from periodic detoxification.
 These diets look to restrict eating to some raw fruits, veggies, water, or juices.

-There are several cleanses that are popular, with body areas like the colon or liver being claimed to benefit from detoxing.
+Several cleanses popular, with body areas like the colon or liver claiming to benefit from detoxing.

 There is no established safe lower limit of fat, and because of this low-fat diets can get dangerously low.